haroldpollack/Fake_RCT/README.md

 2. R code to analyze these data.
 3. Some basic homework questions
 Test scores are a function of the tutoring, gender, and urbanicity.
-Used in SSA 456
+Includes Wald treatment estimator and its 95% bootstrap confidence interval Used in SSA 456